jeffrey-w/clox/README.md

 # Lox

 Lox is a high-level programming language supporting the functional and object-oriented paradigms, and is memory managed.
-It is an implmentation of the language described [here](http://craftinginterpreters.com/), and is written in C.
+It is an implmentation of the language described [here](http://craftinginterpreters.com/) written in C.

 Lox boasts very few features and an almost non-existant standard library.
 It may be best described as an austere ECMAscript.